rjm49/multistage_segmenter/README.md

 Each one of the primary scripts can take a --usage flag to get info on the parameters it can take.

-The default configuration file already has a batch set up ("test_batch", the first entry in the `batches` list) and so it should be possible to run all three scripts in order and (if the base_dir is configured) get output that should appear in the `test_batch` directory.
+The default configuration file already has a batch set up ("test_batch", the first entry in the `batches` list) and so it should be possible to run all three scripts in order and (if the base_dir is configured) see some output, that should appear in the `test_batch` directory.